Spencer family: Descent and claims

 The house was founded in the 15th century by Henry Spencer (died c.
 1478), from whom all members descend.
 In the 16th century, the claim arose that the Spencers were a cadet branch of the older house of Despencer, though this theory has since been debunked, in particular by historian J. Horace Round in his essay The Rise of the Spencers.
 The Spencers were granted a coat of arms in 1504, consisting of an ermine fess between six sea-mews' heads, but they later abandoned this in about 1595 for a modified version of the Despencer arms.
 Round argued that the Despencer descent was fabricated by Richard Leigh, a corrupt Clarenceux King of Arms.
 Citing Round, The Complete Peerage dismissed the alleged Despencer descent as an "elaborate imposture" which "is now incapable of deceiving the most credulous."

-Family Lastnames, related to Spencer family (Princess Diana).
-York, Tudor, Howard, Seymour, Russell, Mattner, Windsor (Mountbatten-Windsor, Capell, Darcy, Manners & Fitzalan.

 Rise to wealth

 A close relative of Henry Spencer (died c.
 1478) was John Spencer, who in 1469 had become feoffee (trustee) of Wormleighton Manor in Warwickshire and a tenant at Althorp in Northamptonshire in 1486.
 His nephew, Sir John Spencer (died 1522), first made a living by trading in livestock and other commodities and eventually saved enough money to purchase both the Wormleighton and Althorp lands.
 Wormleighton was bought from Sir William Cope in 1506.
 The manor house was completed in 1512.
 In 1508, Spencer also purchased the estate of Althorp with its moated house and several hundred acres of farmland.
 He had grazed sheep here from the 1480s.
 Impressed by the quality of the land, he eventually bought it and rebuilt the house in 1508.
 At that time, his estate and mansion in Warwickshire were considerably larger, and the house in Wormleighton was four times the size of Althorp.
 In 1511, he made further purchases to acquire the villages of Little Brington and Great Brington as well their parish church of St Mary the Virgin, from Thomas Grey, 2nd Marquess of Dorset.
 By putting down roots at Althorp, Spencer provided what was to become a home for the next 19 generations.
 In 1519, he was knighted by King Henry VIII, died three years later and was buried in the new family chapel at Great Brington.

 The Spencers rose to opulent prominence during the 16th century.
 Sir John Spencer's grandson Sir John Spencer (d.
 1586) was a Knight of the Shire for Northamptonshire.
 The Spencers' administration of their Northamptonshire and Warwickshire estates was admired and often emulated by gentlemen all over England.
 Sheep from their pastures were purchased for breeding and it is probable that the family's material success and production as gentlemen farmers was rarely equalled in the century.